Mental Health Month is Here

 Mental health month is here and it’s time to bring attention and care to your well being.
 This can seem almost impossible given the global pandemic crisis the world is experiencing right now with the COVID-19 virus.
-However, as we’re cooped up in our homes, emptying out our pantry, remaining sedative with little to no sunlight or exercise, these sudden changes in our lifestyle can take a toll on our physical and mental health and even steer some of us back into drug or alcohol addiction.
+However, being stuck at home, overeating, with little exercise and little to no sunlight all play a significant role in our overall health.
+These sudden changes in our lifestyle can take a toll on our physical and mental health and even steer some of us back into drug or alcohol addiction.
 And for those dealing with the added struggles of anxiety, depression, and addictions it can be a recipe for disaster if you’re in danger of relapsing during these uncertain times.

 So here are 6 coping mechanisms to deal with (COVID-19) if you have mental health issues.